Dua Lipa's take on tourist fashion is anything but cheesy - ExBulletin

 Dua Lipa’s take on tourist fashion is anything but cheesy

-Doua Lipa is not just any tourist, she is an ultra-stylish tourist.
+Dua Lipa is not just any tourist, she is an ultra stylish tourist.

 On Saturday, the pop star offered an upgraded version of the classic tourist outfit of denim shorts and a shiny button-up shirt while visiting the Parthenon in Athens, Greece, however, her version was more chic, less squeaky teeth.
 Admiring the views, Dua wore an oversized green and white striped shirt with Lacoste’s alligator logo on the pocket layered over a white ribbed tank top that was tucked into a pair of denim shorts.
 She accessorized with a black belt with a gold buckle, a straw tote, square sunglasses, gold hoop earrings and layered gold necklaces including one with a large cross pendant.